-Made.com furniture website stops taking new orders
+Made.com furniture website on brink of collapse

 - Published

-Online furniture retailer Made.com has stopped taking new orders after talks to find a buyer failed.
+Online furniture retailer Made.com has stopped taking new orders after talks to find a buyer failed, pushing the firm towards collapsing.

 Bosses warned if further funding could not be raised before its cash reserves ran out, it would take "appropriate steps to preserve value for creditors".

-The firm's share price plummeted by more than 90% after it revealed rescue talks with potential buyers had been terminated on Tuesday.
+The firm's share price plummeted after it revealed rescue talks with potential buyers had been terminated on Tuesday.

 The company said its decision to halt orders was "under review".